pkdone/books-vue-flask-pymongo/README.md

 sudo docker build -t booksnginxgunicorn .
 ```

-4. Run the newly built Docker container which will start both the Gunicorn/Flask process and the Nginx process (__first change__ the shown values below for the container environment variables `MONGODB_URL` and `WORKER_PROCESSES` to reference the location of the MongoDB database accessible via the container's network and to the number of OS processes to be spawned by Gunicorn to run Flask, respectively):
+4. Run the newly built Docker container which will start both the Gunicorn/Flask process and the Nginx process (__first change__ the shown values below for the container environment variables `MONGODB_URL` and `WORKER_PROCESSES` to reference the location of the externally running MongoDB database accessible via the container's network and to the number of OS processes to be spawned by Gunicorn to run Flask, respectively):
 ```bash
 sudo docker run -e "MONGODB_URL=mongodb://172.17.0.1:27017" -e "WORKER_PROCESSES=2" --name booksnginxgunicorn -d booksnginxgunicorn
 ```